Ajayh03/Tic_Tac-Toe/README.md

 # Tic_Tac-Toe
 Tic-Tac-Toe game using C

-A simple and interactive Tic-Tac-Toe game written in C, played in the terminal with colored X and O symbols, player names, and clean board updates.
-This project is great for beginners learning C fundamentals and console-based UI.
+A simple terminal-based Tic-Tac-Toe game written in C, featuring two-player mode, colored X/O symbols, and real-time board updates.

+Players enter their names and take turns choosing positions (0–8).
+The board updates after each move, and the game announces a winner or a draw.
+This project is a good practice for beginners learning arrays, loops, conditions, and console UI in C.

 *Features*

--> Two-player mode (Player names supported)

--> Colored symbols

-X → Red
-O → Blue

--> Move validation (Prevents selecting already-filled boxes)
+Two-player gameplay

+Colored X (red) and O (blue)

+Valid move checking

--> Win detection for all 8 winning combinations
+Win and draw detection

--> Board refresh animation using system("clear")
+Clean board refresh using system("clear")

--> Draw detection when all 9 cells are filled

--> Clean function structure

--> printboard()

--> printsign()

--> wincheck()

-*How It Works*

-The game begins by asking both players to enter their names.

-Players take turns entering a position (0–8).

-The selected position is marked with:

-X for Player 1
-O for Player 2

-The game ends when:

-A player wins, or

-All positions are filled → Match Draw